 VA Home Loan.
 In most cases, applicants are not required to address the charge off and no additional debt payments are included in your debt-to-income ratio.

 FHA Mortgage - Standard Underwriting.
-If your lender submits your mortgage application for review using the FHA’s standard underwriting process (also referred to as automated underwriting), the charge off does not need to be addressed and no debt payment payments are included in your debt-to-income ratio.
+If your lender submits your mortgage application for review using the FHA’s standard underwriting process (also referred to as automated underwriting), as long as the charge off is not related to government-insured debt such as a student or SBA loan, the charge off does not need to be addressed and no additional payment are included in your debt-to-income ratio.
+If the charge off is for a government-backed loan then you may be required to resolve the charge off or wait before you can qualify for an FHA mortgage.

 The table below shows mortgage terms for top-rated lenders near you.
 We recommend that you contact multiple lenders to confirm their qualification guidelines regarding charge offs.
 Shopping lenders also enables you to find the lender and mortgage program that best meet your needs.